Acme Brick and TCU: A Century-Long Partnership

 Since it was founded in 1891, Acme Brick was in the right place at the right time, with the perfect product for TCU.

-This practical decision to use readily available brick from a company that mined the clay from Arkansas soil and then baked it in a local kiln at temperatures exceeding 2,000 degrees, proved to be monumental.
+This practical decision to use readily available brick from a local company proved to be monumental.
 Acme Brick became an integral part of the university’s aesthetic.

 The Hue and Cry of Horned Frogs

-The former and current students in the history classes at TCU can appreciate the synchronicity of the relationship between the university and the company that has been a part of the school’s visual history.
-In fact, the current president of Acme Brick, Dennis Knautz, is a Horned Frog himself completing his undergraduate and MBA studies among the hallowed halls of TCU!
+TCU’s current and former history students can surely appreciate how the Acme-TCU relationship established the school’s visual history.
+In fact, the current president of Acme Brick, Dennis Knautz, is a Horned Frog himself.
+He completed his undergraduate and MBA studies among the hallowed halls of TCU.

-According to the TCU Magazine piece Knautz reassures his fellow alumni explaining, “A new TCU building can require 200,000 bricks, but the supply won’t run short any time soon, as Acme has 30 to 50 years of raw material available.”
+In the TCU Magazine piece, Knautz reassures his fellow alumni explaining, “A new TCU building can require 200,000 bricks, but the supply won’t run short any time soon, as Acme has 30 to 50 years of raw material available.”

 In the article, Todd Waldvogel, associate vice chancellor for facilities and campus planning, said the fluctuation in brick color — the tans, creams and beiges — harkens to the early days of construction when a kiln changed the brick’s color, adding warmth and depth.

-Martino’s article continued, “All but a few buildings match the original core, and the three colors of brick currently used on campus ‘are adjusted to match the original,’ Waldvogel said.
-When constructing buildings, he said, his team at the physical plant uses different mixes of brick to give each building or area a singular feel.
+Martino’s article continued, “All but a few buildings match the original core.
+The three colors of brick currently used on campus ‘are adjusted to match the original,’ Waldvogel said.
+When constructing buildings, he said, his team uses different mixes of brick to give each building or area a singular feel.

 “The brick and color express a sense of place at TCU, Waldvogel said.
-The former U.S. Air Force civil engineer approves the building mock-ups created by his design team, and even the grout (which accounts for about 15 percent of the wall’s color) is a deliberate decision.”
+The former U.S. Air Force civil engineer approves the building mock-ups created by his design team.
+Even the mortar (which accounts for about 15 percent of the wall’s color) is a deliberate decision.”

 The TCU Brand

-Incorporating the texture and colors of the Acme “buff” brick in the school’s marketing materials is subtle but many feel it is ingenious.
-Since competition for students among top-tier colleges has become a fierce battle, the marketing team at TCU uses the consistent color pattern of the buildings on campus to help focus the school’s marketing message.
-The buff brick has become one of the school’s brand standards.
+Incorporating the texture and colors of the Acme “buff” brick in the school’s marketing materials is subtle.
+But many feel it is ingenious.
+As top-tier colleges compete vigorously for students, TCU’s marketing team has made the brick one of its brand standards.

 Building on its success with TCU, Acme Brick has also helped other universities such as Texas Tech University, Baylor University, and The University of Texas at Austin build structures of timeless strength and beauty.
 If you work in facilities management or design for a college, high school or other educational campus, click here to see if we can help you build a future that students will never forget.